 Create a support team

 When you’re on this journey of preventative care, you don’t have to take it alone.
-“It's a matter of making it a focus and then talking to the right people about making changes and finding out what kind of support is out there for you,” says Jeannie.
+Making your health a priority means reaching out to the right people for guidance and support.

-Rebecca Windsor, Australian Unity’s General Manager of Health Management (Health Insurance), says this is crucial in helping to prevent the need for more serious treatments in the future too.
+Rebecca Harwood, CEO Insurances at Australian Unity, says this is crucial in helping to prevent the need for more serious treatments in the future too.
 “Making sure you’re on top of your regular checks means if a condition is found early, the interventions that you need to help you with your condition are likely to involve more conservative and non-invasive treatment options,” says Rebecca.

 Then there’s a whole range of support options, no matter what your health goal.
 “Depending on your health insurance, extras can cover things like dental – because good oral health is linked to better overall health outcomes – plus physiotherapy and osteopathy, which are all really good preventative treatments,” says Rebecca.